copyleft-next/copyleft-next/README.md

 # copyleft-next #

-**Update 2025-07-05: This is no longer the canonical public git repository for copyleft-next.
+:rotating_light: **Update 2025-07-05: This is no longer the canonical public git repository for copyleft-next.
 That is now at https://git.copyleft.org/copyleft-next/copyleft-next.git**

 copyleft-next is a new, post-post-modern, non-weak copyleft license inspired by, though different from, the GNU GPL.